-The Effectiveness of Cognitive Hypnotherapy on Subjective Pain and Guilt in Individuals with a History of Suicide
+The Effectiveness of Mindfulness-Based Cognitive Therapy on Subjective Pain and Guilt in Individuals with a History of Suicide

 Pain Guilt Cognition Hypnosis